SandsDX

 • Calculate baseline metrics: cost per lead, coverage rate, data accuracy

-Objective: Test AI agents on constrained segments before scaling.
+Test AI agents on a constrained segment before scaling.

-Quick Win: Run HubSpot Breeze Prospecting Agent or Salesforce Einstein Copilot for one SDR pod on one market segment.
-Track meetings booked, response rates, time saved.
+Run HubSpot Breeze Prospecting Agent or Salesforce Einstein Copilot for one SDR pod on one market segment.
+Track meetings booked, response rates, and time saved.

-• Select pilot segment (recommend mid-market, 1K-5K leads/month)
+• Pick a pilot segment (mid-market works well, 1K-5K leads/month)

 • A/B test AI-personalized outreach vs. template sequences

-• Implement CRM AI features (record summarization, meeting prep)
+• Turn on CRM AI features (record summarization, meeting prep)

-• Roll out winning pilot configurations to full team
+• Roll out winning pilot configurations to the full team

 • Build multi-agent workflows (research agent, enrichment, outreach)